What is a VA Home Loan?

 - Less than perfect credit usually accepted: You don't need to have perfect credit to qualify for a VA loan.

-- 90% cash out refinance, including the funding fee: Use your home's value and pull cash out to pay off debt, make repairs to your home, remodel, or spend any way you wish.
+- Up to 100% Cash-Out Refinance, including the funding fee: Use your home's value and pull cash out to pay off debt, make repairs to your home, remodel, or spend any way you wish.

 VA Home Loan Requirements